-Cognitive functions commonly appear as we get older, manifested in conditions like Alzheimer’s disease and dementia.
-The antioxidants that combat free radicals also prevent damage to the brain, which can shut down neural connections and lead to these dangerous conditions.
+Cognitive function declines as we age, manifested in conditions like Alzheimer’s disease and dementia.
+The antioxidants that combat free radicals also prevent damage to the brain, which can shut down neural connections and lead to these conditions.

-Monounsaturated fats not only help to prevent heart disease, but they can also help to maintain glucose levels in the blood.
-This means that the chances of developing diabetes are far smaller since glucose levels are kept in balance.
-The metabolism of the body keeps glucose and insulin levels in line, so even if you do suffer from diabetes, you are less likely to suffer from spikes and drops in blood sugar that are so dangerous to people with diabetes.
+Monounsaturated fats not only help prevent heart disease, but they can also help maintain glucose levels in the blood.
+This means that the chances of developing diabetes are fewer since glucose levels are in balance.
+The metabolism of the body keeps glucose and insulin levels in line, so if you have diabetes, you are less likely to suffer from spikes and drops in blood sugar that are so dangerous to people with diabetes.

 Research suggests that canola oil-enriched low-GL diet may help improve glycemic control in people suffering from type 2 diabetes.